ptidejteam/ptidej-Ptidej/README.md

 develop various tools, most notably the Ptidej tool suite and Taupe, to evaluate and to enhance the quality of object-oriented programs, promoting the use of patterns, either at the language-, design-, or architectural-levels.

-Since October 10th, 2014, the source code of the Ptidej Tool Suite is open and released under the GNU Public License v2.
+The source code of the Ptidej Tool Suite is open and released under the GNU Public License v2.

-Since December 10th, 2004, the runnable versions of the Ptidej Tool Suite are available at http://www.ptidej.net/downloads/tools/ptidejtoolsuite.

 ## What is this repository for?